 DB Corey lives in the suburbs of Baltimore with his lovely wife Maggie, and their two annoying dogs: an oafish Chocolate Lab named Murphy, and Bond (James Bond), a Catahoula-Leopard/Australian-Shepherd mix.
-Between them (the people, not the dogs), they have five grown children who have become: A carpenter, a federal legal aid/nutritionist, a Baltimore City cop, and two college students.
+Between them (the people, not the dogs), they have five grown children who have become: A carpenter, a federal legal aid/nutritionist, a Richmond City cop, am O.R. nurse, and a college student.

-Since writing a novel does not guarantee wealth, or even a decent living, Mr. Corey and his wife remain at their day jobs to keep the roof over their heads and food on the table, most of which their five grown children (who no longer qualify as legal tax deductions) happily relieve them of whenever the opportunity avails itself ... usually on weekends.
+Since writing a novel does not guarantee wealth, or even a decent living, Mr. Corey and his wife remain at their day jobs to keep the roof over their heads and food on the table.

 Corey did not attend a fancy university like a slew of prominent writers, or earn an impressive MFA sheepskin.
 Instead, he was kicked out of the local community college for sub-par grades after his probationary semester.
 From there, he joined the U.S. Naval Air Reserves with every intention of returning to school to redeem his tarnished name.
 He found, however, that the Navy was an education in itself.